adbar/trafilatura/docs/usage-python.rst

 Navigation
 ----------

+Trafilatura can discover URLs to extract from via three strategies:

+- **Feeds** (Atom/RSS): mostly for fresh content
-Three potential navigation strategies are currently available: feeds (mostly for fresh content), sitemaps (for exhaustivity, all potential pages as listed by the owners) and discovery by web crawling (i.e. by following the internal links, more experimental).
+- **Sitemaps**: for exhaustivity — all potential pages as listed by the site owners
+- **Web crawling**: follow internal links to discover pages

 Feeds